isack-ramirez/nodeReadmeGenerator/readme.md

   ## Installation
   <a name= "instl">
-  install node, navigate to the directory of this project with terminal, run node on index.js
+  install node js, navigate to this directory with git bash, then run node js on index
   </a>

   ## usage
   <a name= "use">
-  this is an example of its own use
+  this itself is an example, generating a readme for itself
   </a>

   ## License
   <a name= "lisc">
-  Academic Free License v3.0
+  Apache license 2.0
   </a>